egladman/wombat-pcb/README.md

-# The Wombat PCB
+# The Wombat

-The Wombat is my personal 40% keyboard that I've slowly refined over the years.
+The Wombat is my 40% daily driver that I've been using for 3+ years.
+I'm no electrical engineer, so there's definitely room for improvement; I'm just a dude that loves keyboards.

 ### Project Goals
+- Open source design.
+It was important that I use an open source EDA too.
 - Standard staggered row.
 I see so many mis-aligned 40% keyboards, I have no clue how people can effectively type on them.
 - No `2.75u` keys.
 I find `2.75u` keycaps to wobble too much for everyday typing (even with geniune GMK stabs), therefore the longest key on the Wombat is `2.25u`.
 - Dedicated bracket keys (i.e. `[`, `]`).
 I'm a software engineer and I find these keys invaluable.